y20k/escapepod/README.md

-# escapepods
+# Escapepods
-Escapepods - Free and Open Podcast Player #experiment
+Free and Open Podcast Player #experiment #learningkotlin

+... for now just a fork of [UniversalMusicPlayer](https://github.com/googlesamples/android-UniversalMusicPlayer)